Reviews You Can Rely On

 Carpet Performance

 Canister vacuums have been around for over 100 years (yes, really), and as you can imagine, they have been redesigned and improved through the years.
 It was once the case that canister vacuums weren't the best on carpet, but that simply isn't the case anymore.
 Many have a pile height adjustment feature, and some even have carpet-specific spinning heads.
 We found that many in our lineup tackled low-pile carpet with ease.
 Much of that is due to the exceptionally high suction power of canister vacs.
-However, high-pile carpet continues to be a challenge for canister vacuums, along with most others.
+However, high-pile carpet continues to be a challenge for canisters, along with most other vacuum types.
+Overall, we are the most impressed with the Kenmore and Miele models on carpet.

 canister vacuum